chupvl/awesome-ls-ventures/awesome-pharma-biotech-aiml.md

 ---

 ## Introduction
 Created by [Vladimir Chupakhin](https://www.linkedin.com/in/chupvl?_l=en_US), email at: [chupvl@gmail.com](mailto:chupvl@gmail.com).
-The list contains industry ventures - biotech, pharma, and life science tech companies with centralized open code repositories.
-All of those companies work in the drug design and discovery field directly or indirectly.
+The list contains industry ventures - biotech, pharma, and life science tech companies with open code repositories.
+All of those companies work in the drug design and discovery field directly or not.
 Collection created with mostly Github as a primary search term, so other code platforms could be represented better.
 The section for the **big pharma** was based on the [top pharma companies in 2022 by revenue ](https://www.fiercepharma.com/pharma/top-20-pharma-companies-2022-revenue) and [top 25 by R&D investment in 2022](https://www.drugdiscoverytrends.com/top-pharma-rd-spenders-2022/) (there is a COVID-19 bias).
 The **ML-first-companies** are companies that started as pure AI/ML that later converted to drug development in collaboration or internally.
-This list is based on my preferences and was partially improved by the list from the publication [AI in small-molecule drug discovery: a coming wave?](https://media.nature.com/original/magazine-assets/d41573-022-00025-1/20096834) Biotech companies section represents companies that started as a wet-lab platform but heavily using AI/ML for drug design and discovery process.
+This list is based on my preferences and was partially improved by the list from the publication [AI in small-molecule drug discovery: a coming wave?](https://media.nature.com/original/magazine-assets/d41573-022-00025-1/20096834).
+Biotech companies section represents companies that started as a wet-lab platform but heavily using AI/ML for drug design and discovery process.

 ## Criteria for inclusion:
 - Open code repository mostly of AI/ML focus